suncoast-devs/handbook/lessons/react-intro/lecture.md

 ---

-# HTML in our JS?!?
+# HTML in our JavaScript/TypeScript?!?

 ---